Academic Affairs Committee

 - Special Topics (199, 299, 399, 499, 596, 696, 796)

 This category includes new special topic courses to be offered only for a limited time or trial courses for which permanent numbers will eventually be sought.
-These courses are given the numbers 199, 299, 399, 499, 596, 696, or 796 depending on the level of course (dependent on the level of course material and student audience--see page 102 in the 2000-2002 NDSU Bulletin).
+These courses are given the numbers 199, 299, 399, 499, 596, 696, or 796 depending on the level of course (dependent on the level of course material and student audience--see Course Descriptions page of the NDSU Bulletin).
 This type of course requires approval at the level of the college in which the course is to be taught.
 The completed form is then sent to the Academic Affairs Committee and Graduate Council for information purposes.
 Individual colleges must set limits on the length of time for which a temporary course is approved (e.g., for 3 years, starting with the date of approval or with the first semester in which the course is taught).
 After that time period, the course must be either dropped or resubmitted, unless it has been approved as a permanent course (see number 1 above).

 - Temporary/Trial courses (791)